gauniverseorg/ga-docs/docs/Tutorials/mobile-apps.md

 ---
 # Mobile Apps

-Welcome to the comprehensive tutorial for generating mobile apps in GA_Universe!
+Welcome to the comprehensive tutorial for generating mobile apps in General Admin!
 Whether you are a seasoned developer or just starting out, this guide will walk you through the process of creating a mobile app with ease.
 Let's dive into the steps to bring your mobile app to life.

 ## Prerequisites

 Before we begin, ensure you have a basic understanding of mobile app components such as app names, icons, URLs, and identifiers.
-This knowledge will be crucial as you navigate through the app creation process in GA_Universe.
+This knowledge will be crucial as you navigate through the app creation process in General Admin.

 ## Starting the Mobile App Generation

 ### Initial Setup

-1. Locate the 'Generate Mobile App' section in the settings area of GA_Universe.
+1. Locate the 'Generate Mobile App' section in the settings area of General Admin.
 Remember, you can only generate one mobile app at a time.
 Here’s how to start:

 2. Choose the action you wish to perform - either editing an existing app or building a new one.
 If you are building a new app click on the "+ Create New" button on the top